yayinternet/cs193x-course/homework/hw5-sheets.md

 **Bugs?**
-- If you believe there is a bug in any of the `gsa-sheets` library, post to Piazza.
+- If you believe there is a bug in the `gsa-sheets` library, post to Piazza.

 </section>